openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 by threads.

-Section :ref:`Packages` discusses a well-known and proven language feature intended to organize big software that typically consists of a large number of components. *Packages* allow developers to construct software products as a composition of subsystems and organize the development process in a way that is appropriate for independent teams to work in parallel.
+Section :ref:`Packages` discusses a well-known and proven language feature intended to organize large pieces of software that typically consist of many components. *Packages* allow developers to construct a software product as a composition of subsystems, and organize the development process in a way that is appropriate for independent teams to work in parallel.

 .. index::